Jduazo1/testing-script/README.md

 - *make sure to separate the first and last name with a TAB*
 - after the last name hit tab again and paste the slug, the slug of a player is everything that is between "https://nextones.com/" AND "/statistics"
 EX.
-xxxxx_2_final.txt:
+-xxxxx_2_final.txt:
-61	Jovan Blacksher Jr.	Grand Canyon Antelopes	Guard	87	MISSING PLAYER SLUG	https://firebasestorage.googleapis.com/v0/b/samico-nextones.appspot.com/o/college-logos%2Fgrand-canyon-antelopes.png?alt=media
+-61	Jovan Blacksher Jr.	Grand Canyon Antelopes	Guard	87	MISSING PLAYER SLUG	https://firebasestorage.googleapis.com/v0/b/samico-nextones.appspot.com/o/college-logos%2Fgrand-canyon-antelopes.png?alt=media

-data_players_slug.txt:
+-data_players_slug.txt:
-Jovan	Blacksher Jr.	jovan-blacksher-jr-
+-Jovan	Blacksher Jr.	jovan-blacksher-jr-

 Once completed save the data_players_slug.txt and xxxxx_2_final.txt Run in the terminal of the folder again: